spanoselias/DistributedFileSystem/README.md

 The layered Data Replication Algorithm(LDR) is suitable especially for large-scale read/write data object such as files and at the same time ensure atomic data consistency combining low latency cost.
-The main idea of the algorithm is to store copies of data objects separately from metadata about the location of up-to-date copies.LDR’s performance is based on the fact that, in a typical application requiring replication, such as a file system, the size of the objects being replicated is usually much larger than the size of the metadata used by the algorithm to point or tag the actual objects.
+The main idea of the algorithm is to store copies of data objects separately from metadata about the location of up-to-date copies.

+LDR’s performance is based on the fact that, in a typical application requiring replication, such as a file system, the size of the objects being replicated is usually much larger than the size of the metadata used by the algorithm to point or tag the actual objects.
 Therefore, it is more efficient to perform operations on the metadata instead of operating directly on the actual data while all read